A1 = 4 levels with Inspire 1 = 96 hours

 Express usefulness, contradiction and opinion;

-Explain the benefits and role of art in society;
+Explain the role of art in society.

 Grammar

-Pluperfect and temporal markers to situate actions in time;
+Temporal markers to situate actions in time;

-Agreement of the past participle with avoir;
+Agreement of the past participle with AVOIR;

 Passive voice;

-Pronouns y and en;
+Pronouns Y and EN;

 Concession structures;